wushilin/axum-csrf/README.md

 No need to do any other change

+# HTTP Form post hidden field of csrf_token?
+The code does not inspect POST param for CSRF retrieval.
+This is generally very expensive and less convenient.
+If you need to use post you can append form action with query string like `?csrf_token=xxxx` to submit.

+If both `x-csrf-token` header and `?csrf_token=xxxx` query string are specified, the `x-csrf-token` will be used.

 # Key feature
 1. Fully automated.
 PUT, DELETE, POST, PATCH requests always has CSRF protection.
 2. Resilient.
 Requests that does not have CSRF cookie will get a new token automatically